MohamedAbdullah-exe/Cybersecurity-Journey-/notes/linux.md

 - `clear` clears the terminal screen

 ---
-## Tricky filenames
+## Tricky Filenames

-Spaces in filename → wrap in quotes: cat "my file"
+# Spaces in filename — wrap in quotes or use backslash
+cat "my file name"
+cat my\ file\ name

-Filename starting with dash → use ./  :
+# Filename starting with dash — use ./ or --
+cat ./-
+cat -- -

+# Tab autocomplete handles weird filenames automatically
+# Start typing the name and press Tab — Linux fills the rest

-cat ./- -- means end of flags, treat rest as filename
+# -- means end of flags, everything after is treated as a filename